VincentLeung/csv2file/README.md

 # Installation

+1. Clone or download this repo
-1. run `npm install` in your csv2file directory
+2. run `npm install` in your csv2file directory

 # Usage